John Bishop: Career

 In 2010, Bishop was a celebrity team captain on What Do Kids Know? with Rufus Hound, Joe Swash and Sara Cox on Watch.
 He has also appeared on BBC's Mock the Week, and Radio 4's Act Your Age.
 In series 3 and series 4 of Skins, Bishop portrayed Emily and Katie Fitch's father.
 In 2010, Bishop appeared in Ken Loach's Route Irish, which premiered at the 2010 Cannes Film Festival.
 Bishop is a regular panelist on Sky1 show, A League of Their Own, as well as a stand-up/sketch show for BBC One titled John Bishop's Britain.
 On 11 July 2010, Bishop came runner-up in the second-ever game of How Many Peter Jones'? on ITV's James Corden's World Cup Live.
 He has appeared as a panellist on BBC programmes Have I Got News for You, Would I Lie to You?, and on QI.
 On 28 October 2010, he also guest hosted an episode of series 40 of Have I Got News For You.

 On 12 February 2010, during an appearance on Friday Night with Jonathan Ross it was revealed that prior to his TV breakthrough, Bishop had worked as a warm-up for the show.
 In March 2011, Bishop and fellow comedians Alan Carr, James Corden, Catherine Tate, and David Walliams appeared in the video for Take That's single "Happy Now" for Comic Relief.
 On 24 June 2012, he appeared on Desert Island Discs.
 On 28 August and 4 September 2012, he appeared in Accused as Peter for two episodes.
 In late 2012, Bishop appeared on BBC genealogy series Who Do You Think You Are? and on an ITV one-off episode called Panto!, where he starred as a local Morecambe disc jockey called Lewis Loud.
 As of January 2013, Bishop hosts John Bishop's Only Joking on Sky 1.

 On 28 July 2013, Bishop headlined the Vodafone comedy festival in Dublin's Iveagh Gardens.
 Before the gig, a reporter called Brian Boyd interviewed him about his recently replenished marriage and how his wife eventually found him funny again.

-Bishop's autobiography titled How Did All This Happen? was published in October 2013.
+His autobiography titled How Did All This Happen? was published in October 2013.
 In November 2013, he hosted the 2013 Royal Variety Performance at the London Palladium theatre in the presence of Charles, Prince of Wales and Camilla, Duchess of Cornwall.